Fuel Injection - Page 1Last on March 28 2017

 What else will I need?

-in 2001, the ECU I chose back then for the Zetec was the DTA-Fast E48-EXP.
+In 2001, the ECU I chose back then for the Zetec was the DTA-Fast E48-EXP.
 It was packed full of excellent features, and proved 100% reliable.
-It also has a data capture facility, which will be useful after completing a run, so I could see on where I could try a bit harder.
+It also has a data capture facility, which was useful after completing a run, as I could see from the logs, where I could try a bit harder.